-Amundi UK is a manager of predominantly fixed income portfolios with current assets under management being approximately €43bn.
-Of those assets, approximately 42% relates to mandates delegated to Amundi UK in respect of Luxembourg domiciled UCITS funds which are controlled by the Group's authorised fund manager in that jurisdiction.
-The remaining 58% of assets relate to segregated mandates from institutional clients, in some cases Amundi UK has the direct end relationship with the client, in other cases it acts as a delegated manager of another Amundi entity.
+Amundi UK is a manager of predominantly fixed income portfolios with current assets under management being approximately €44bn.
+Of those assets, they are spilt between mandates delegated to Amundi UK in respect of Luxembourg domiciled UCITS funds which are controlled by the Group's authorised fund manager in that jurisdiction as well as segregated mandates from institutional clients.
+In some cases, Amundi UK has the direct end relationship with the client, in other cases it acts as a delegated manager of another Amundi entity.